aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 -> **NOTE:** Each kubernetes cluster contains 3 master nodes and those number cannot be changed at now.

--> **NOTE:** Creating kubernetes cluster need to install several packages and it will cost more than 30 minutes.
+-> **NOTE:** Creating kubernetes cluster need to install several packages and it will cost more than one hour.
 Please be patient.

 ## Example Usage